 The number of sets and repetitions suggested above are simply meant to serve as guidelines.
 Feel free to do as many sets as you want, or what your body feels comfortable with.
 These exercises can serve as a great start and end to your day.
 So if you can, carve out 10 minutes in the morning and evening to go through them.

 Before you go, here’s another helpful resource that shares six ways to relieve ankle swelling naturally.
 One of the first things we tell those who are experiencing swelling is to address their inflammation first.
 (This is the main reason for swelling, FYI.)
-You can work toward this by drinking lots of water, eating whole healthy foods, and supplementing with Antarctic Krill Oil for swelling.
-Krill oil can help ease inflammation throughout the body and soothe your ankles.
+You can work toward this by drinking lots of water, eating whole healthy foods, and supplementing with krill oil for swelling.
+Krill oil may help ease inflammation throughout the body and soothe your ankles.

 Claire Hannum